biigpongsatorn/vue-lib-template/template/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build your demo page for production
+npm run build:demo

+# pack your component/library with bili for publishing to npm
 npm run build

+# publishing your component/library to npm (Check your version first before publish.)
+npm publish
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).